leptos-rs/leptos/README.md

 To set up your Rust toolchain using `nightly` (and add the ability to compile Rust to WebAssembly, if you haven’t already)

+If you are using Leptos with `default-features = false` and still want to use nightly, make sure you include the `"nightly"` feature flag.

 ```
 rustup toolchain install nightly
 rustup default nightly